Megha-ldce/omokai-robotics/README.md

 - Nav2 navigation stack with pre-built map
 - Automatic initial pose estimation (no manual RViz click needed)

+**Note on GPU warnings:** On machines without a dedicated GPU passthrough into Docker (e.g. integrated graphics, or no `--gpus` flag), you may see `MESA: error: Failed to query drm device` and `failed to load driver: iris` in the logs.
+This is expected — Gazebo and RViz fall back to software rendering.
+Gazebo will still launch and the robot still moves correctly; RViz may be slow to appear or fail to open in this mode.
+If RViz doesn't open, try re-running with `--env LIBGL_ALWAYS_SOFTWARE=1` added to the `docker run` command.
+The mission pipeline itself (LLM → validator → Nav2 executor) does not depend on RViz — Gazebo alone is sufficient to see the robot move.

 ### Step 2 — Send a mission prompt (Terminal 2)
 ```bash
 omokai-mission